 What about performance and the MediaTek choice?

-When can you get your hands on one and what is it going to cost?
+When can you get your hands on one, and what is it going to cost?

 The pricing strategy is remarkably aggressive for what you are getting.
-In China, the Find X9 Pro costs ¥5,299 (approximately $740) (The Verge), while the standard Find X9 starts at ¥4,399 (around $615).
+In China, the Find X9 Pro costs ¥5,299 (approximately $740), while the standard Find X9 starts at ¥4,399 (around $615).
 For context, the iPhone 15 Pro Max starts at $1,199, and the Samsung Galaxy S24 Ultra launches at $1,299.
 Even accounting for potential price increases in global markets, the Find X9 Pro offers flagship features at what could be mid-range pricing.
 That is a curveball.

 What does this mean for the smartphone camera landscape?